gul952/DSA-Assignment-1/README.md

 * **UNO specifics**: Handling Reverse with 2 players, deck exhaustion (reshuffle discard except top), Draw Two effects, and stalemate detection required explicit rules and testing.
 * **Testing**: Ensuring identical shuffles across runs mandated seeding the RNG (`1234`).

+## How to test
+Simply change the main file of each folder with whatever test function you want to try